PaulHBartley/select_kv_pairs/README.md

+.key-value {
+    color: #000000;
+    font-family: 'Courier New';
+    font-size: 11px;
+}

 # select_kv_pairs

-This is a short Python script demonstrating how to extract select <p style="font-family:'Courier New'">key:value</p> pairs from a dictionary.
+This is a short Python script demonstrating how to extract select <span class="key-value">key:value</span> pairs from a dictionary.

 # Script Operation